hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Still strives in print to publish his own fame;
 >
-> For tho' he's been so scooted by the muses,
+> For though he's been so scooted by the muses,
 >
 > He still writes on, and good advice refuses
 >